NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/hera_user_guide.rst

 Policies and Best Practices
 ========================
 Below is a list of policies that govern the use of the NESCC RDHPCS computing systems.

- In RDHPCS CommonDocs:
+In RDHPCS CommonDocs, see:

 *  `Usage and Software Support Policies <https://rdhpcs-common-docs.rdhpcs.noaa.gov/wiki/index.php/Usage_and_Software_Support_Policies>`__
 *  `Login (Front_End) Node Usage Policy <https://rdhpcs-common-docs.rdhpcs.noaa.gov/wiki/index.php/Login_(Front_End)_Node_Usage_Policy>`__